argonne-lcf/ai-science-training-series/00_introToAlcf/03_jobQueuesSubmission.md

 number of nodes by the walltime to get the *node-hours* used by a batch job.
 This is the unit by which teams are charged for their usage of ALCF systems.
 For instance, a a single-node, 15-minute job would cost 0.25 node hours.
-For the training exercises, we can use a special training allocation set aside for today (`-A training`).
+For the training exercises, we can use a special training allocation set aside (`-A ALCFAITP`).

 # Submitting a batch job script